-The General Studies program provides students with a broad liberal arts and sciences education with a focus on northern, Indigenous content.
+The General Studies program provides students with university level courses with a focus on northern, Indigenous content.
 Students in General Studies are encouraged to embrace academic breadth in both knowledge and skills, develop the habit of analytical and critical thought, and recognize and respect multiple ways of knowing.

 The program offers a variety of courses from which students choose their own path, including continuing into a university degree or related program, such as the Bachelor of Social Work and Bachelor of Education degrees at Aurora College.
 Students may also be able to take electives in other Aurora College post-secondary programs such as Business Administration, Environment and Natural Resources Technology, Nursing, etc.